touyou/SmallLight/docs/product-spec.md

 ### Cursor Tracking & Hover Trigger
 - Install a listen-only CGEventTap for mouse moved / flags changed events.
-- Track current cursor location and modifier flags.
+- Track current cursor location and modifier flags, updating the indicator in idle (modifier up) and listening (modifier down) states.
-- Activated when configured held key (`Option` default; configurable) is down.
+- Dwell processing is activated only when the configured held key (`Option` default; configurable) is down.
 - Dwell detection parameters: `dwell_ms = 200`, `debounce_ms = 80`.
 - Only trigger when the hovered element belongs to Finder UI (`filter = only_on_finder_ui`).